Loading...

 Server-side compaction is the recommended strategy for managing context in long-running conversations and agentic workflows.
 It handles context management automatically with minimal integration work.

 Compaction extends the effective context length for long-running conversations and tasks by automatically summarizing older context when approaching the context window limit.
-This is ideal for:
+This isn't just about staying under a token cap.
+As conversations get longer, models struggle to maintain focus across the full history.
+Compaction keeps the active context focused and performant by replacing stale content with concise summaries.

 • Chat-based, multi-turn conversations where you want users to use one chat for a long period of time